San Francisco Bay Wildlife

 Overview

 Burrowing owls in California primarily rely upon burrows dug by California Ground Squirrels for nesting sites.
 For owls they are unusual in being diurnal.
 They can be seen standing around near their burrow, often perched on something at a slight elevation.
+The Bay Area is historically one of four primary Burrowing Owl nesting areas in California.

 They are listed as a species of "Special Concern" in California.
 The state population declined 60% from the 1980's to the early 90's, and continues to decline at roughly 8% per year.
 The population in the Bay Area has been falling in response to loss of habitat.